What is IBS?

-Irritable Bowel Syndrome (IBS) is a sporadic and unpredictable disruption of the digestive system that can include symptoms such as bowel cramps and stomach cramps .
+Irritable Bowel Syndrome (IBS) is a chronic and unpredictable disruption of the digestive system that can include symptoms such as bowel cramp and stomach cramps.

-Everyone suffers the odd upset, but if you experience one or more of these symptoms regularly, it may be an indication of IBS:
+Everyone suffers the odd upset, but if you experience one or more of these symptoms regularly, it may be an indication of IBS and you should consider discussing your symptoms with your doctor:

 What causes IBS?